wdenton/avoirdupois/loaders/york/README.md

 The script may perhaps be useful in similar cases where data will be munged, turned into Avoirdupois POIS and shoved directly into the database.

+## GeoJSON files

+The GeoJSON conversion I did just because I wanted to see how the placemarks looked in GeoJSON and how the GitHub mapping rendered them.
+As expected, it looks nice.
+Maybe York will move to GeoJSON as a file format for its maps.